Grand Canyon River Rafting

 Whitewater rafting in Arizona

-The name “Grand Canyon” brings to mind incredible beauty, and breathtaking whitewater.
+The name “Grand Canyon” brings to mind incredible beauty and breathtaking whitewater rafting trips.
 This granddaddy of whitewater rafting in Arizona boasts 150 rapids, including some of the wildest whitewater in North America.
-The two largest, Lava Falls and Crystal Rapid, are awesome to behold, exhilarating to run.
-Sparkling clear springs gush from cracks in the cliffs, forming lush oases of ferns, pools and wild flowers.
+The two largest, Lava Falls and Crystal Rapid, are awesome to behold, and exhilarating to run.
+Sparkling clear springs gush from cracks in the cliffs, forming lush oases of ferns, pools, and wildflowers.
 Each of the Earth’s climatic zones is represented in Grand Canyon from alpine forests on the rim to Sonoran deserts in the lower elevations.

-Five or six, and eight or nine day split trip options offer either the upper or lower section of the canyon.
-The lower and upper canyon trips involve a 9-mile hike into or out of the canyon from the South Rim to the Colorado River and are only recommended for those in good physical condition.
+Five, six, eight and nine-day split trip options offer either the lower or upper section for Grand Canyon rafting.
+These lower and upper rafting trips involve a 9-mile hike into or out of the canyon from the South Rim to the Colorado River and are only recommended for those in good physical condition.

 Reservations should be made well in advance as demand for this world-class adventure is high.
-Grand Canyon trips are run by outside affiliates who are authorized Grand Canyon concessionaires.
+Grand Canyon whitewater rafting trips are run by outside affiliates who are authorized Grand Canyon concessionaires.

 This Lower section of the Grand Canyon is characterized by its granite gorges, punctuated by massive whitewater adventure.
 All the legendary rapids reside in this lower portion of the canyon; those that hang off the tips of river-rafters tongues, the rapids of folklore… Hermit, Crystal, Lava Falls… are heard echoing from the beginning to the end of this river trip.
 Hold on to your hats because not only will this be a wild, (yet safe) ride but those shady hats will come in hand for the many epic side-canyon hikes peppered throughout the lower gorge.
 This trip has every ingredient to make a memorable trip, all its missing is you!